teledatics/drone-control-daughterboard/README.md

 This is a hardware add-on 'lid' for the kimχ micro that adds drone control hardware replacing a separate PX4 external embedded subsystem.
-The kimχ micro with the drone- control add-on board is an all-in-one embedded drone and reover control system.
+The kimχ micro with the drone- control add-on board is an all-in-one embedded drone and rover control system.

 ## Work In Progress